 Your health should always be your top priority.
 Seek medical attention as soon as possible after an accident, even if you don’t feel seriously hurt.
 Some injuries, like whiplash or internal damage, may not show symptoms for hours or even days.
 Delaying a medical evaluation creates a gap in your record that an insurance company can use to argue your injuries weren’t caused by the crash.
 A prompt medical exam not only ensures you get the care you need but also creates a crucial medical record that directly links your injuries to the accident, strengthening your personal injury claim.

-Giving a Recorded Statement to an Adjuster
+Should You Give a Recorded Statement to an Adjuster?

 Soon after the accident, you will likely get a call from the other driver’s insurance adjuster asking for a recorded statement.
 It’s important to remember that this person is not on your side.
 Their goal is to find information that will allow their company to pay out as little as possible.
 They are trained to ask questions that might confuse you or get you to say something that undermines your claim.
 You are not legally obligated to provide a recorded statement.
 You can politely decline and state that you will not be discussing the details of the accident until you have sought legal advice.